Vegan Gluten-Free Lemon Muffins

 - Gluten-free self-raising flour.
 For this recipe, I used Dove’s Farm gluten-free self raising blend.
 I highly recommend using this one if you can as it will give the most accurate results.
 If you can’t, make sure your blend contains xanthan gum, as this will prevent crumbly muffins!

-- Baking soda.
+- Bicarbonate of soda (a.k.a. baking soda).
 Gives the flour a boost to help the muffins rise.
+Is bicarbonate of soda gluten-free?

 - Sugar.
 I used a combination of caster sugar and soft light-brown sugar.